 - Elevation.
 Lying down with your knee propped up on pillows may help control pain and swelling.

 - NSAIDs.
 Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) may help relieve pain, swelling and inflammation.
 These include ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve).
 These types of drugs can cause stomach upset.
+If you have kidney trouble or high blood pressure or if you are an older adult, you should use acetaminophen (Tylenol) instead.

 Schedule a doctor's visit